PAL: PAL vs. NTSC

 PAL usually has 576 visible lines compared with 480 lines with NTSC, meaning that PAL has a 20% higher resolution, in fact it even has a higher resolution than Enhanced Definition standard (852x480).
 Most TV output for PAL and NTSC use interlaced frames meaning that even lines update on one field and odd lines update on the next field.
 Interlacing frames gives a smoother motion with half the frame rate.
 NTSC is used with a frame rate of 60i or 30p whereas PAL generally uses 50i or 25p; both use a high enough frame rate to give the illusion of fluid motion.
 This is due to the fact that NTSC is generally used in countries with a utility frequency of 60 Hz and PAL in countries with 50 Hz, although there are many exceptions.

 Both PAL and NTSC have a higher frame rate than film which uses 24 frames per second.
-PAL has a closer frame rate to that of film, so most films are sped up 4% to play on PAL systems, shortening the runtime of the film and, without adjustment, slightly raising the pitch of the audio track.
+PAL has a closer frame rate to that of film, so most films are sped up 4% to play on PAL systems, shortening the runtime of the film and, without adjustment, largely raising the pitch of the audio track.
 Film conversions for NTSC instead use 3:2 pull down to spread the 24 frames of film across 60 interlaced fields.
-This maintains the runtime of the film and preserves the original audio, but may cause worse interlacing artefacts during fast motion.
+This maintains the runtime of the film and preserves the original audio, but may cause worse interlacing artefacts during fast motion, along with judder.

 NTSC receivers have a tint control to perform colour correction manually.
 If this is not adjusted correctly, the colours may be faulty.
 The PAL standard automatically cancels hue errors by phase reversal, so a tint control is unnecessary yet Saturation control can be more useful.
 Chrominance phase errors in the PAL system are cancelled out using a 1H delay line resulting in lower saturation, which is much less noticeable to the eye than NTSC hue errors.

 However, the alternation of colour information—Hanover bars—can lead to picture grain on pictures with extreme phase errors even in PAL systems, if decoder circuits are misaligned or use the simplified decoders of early designs (typically to overcome royalty restrictions).
 This effect will usually be observed when the transmission path is poor, typically in built up areas or where the terrain is unfavourable.
 The effect is more noticeable on UHF than VHF signals as VHF signals tend to be more robust.
 In most cases such extreme phase shifts do not occur.

 PAL and NTSC have slightly divergent colour spaces, but the colour decoder differences here are ignored.